getsentry/sentry.engineering/data/blog/session-replay-sdk-bundle-size-optimizations.md

 })
 ```

-This will safe you about 5 KB gzipped of bundle size!
+This will save you about 5 KB gzipped of bundle size!

 ### How we implement build-time tree shaking flags